“So it’s like having super powers?” the student asked innocently.

 How do I define it?
 Here’s my best shot.
 Let me know if it make sense to you.

-Internal strength is a different way of utilizing power in the human body.
-After years of practicing specialized exercises, the entire body becomes supercharged with qi (energy).
-As a result, regardless of their age, size, or gender, the person can manifest uncommon levels of power in ways that look deceptively subtle and soft.
-This power can manifest as a punch, a kick, a jump, or a push.
-It can also manifest as mental, emotional, or even spiritual fortitude.
+Internal strength is a different way of utilizing strength in the human body.
+After years of practicing specialized exercises, the entire body becomes connected and charged with qi (energy).
+As a result, regardless of their age, size, or gender, the person can manifest uncommon levels of strength.
+This power can manifest as a punch, a kick, a throw, or a push.
+Perhaps more importantly, it can also manifest as mental, emotional, or even spiritual fortitude.

 How It Works